 Celebrating the Great Springs of Texas

-Through this exhibition, Art4Water, Sky Wind World, and WVWA will raise awareness of the vital connection of water to life.
-With the Well as one example, “Sacred Springs” seeks to float a collection of groundwater icons in the sky.
+Through this exhibition, the Watershed Association partners with Terry Zee Lee, a renowned facilitator and curator of kite exhibitions, to raise awareness of the vital connection of water to life.
+With Jacob’s Well as one example, “Sacred Springs” seeks to float a collection of groundwater icons in the sky.

 Texas is a land of many more than eleven hundred springs.
 Like the stars at night, the springs that dot the state are too numerous to count.
 Water flowing underground through rock wells up through faults in plentiful springs, which became the watering holes and the sources of life for early outposts and cities.
 Today, many are dwindling, drying up under twin threats of climate change and over pumping to serve a bursting population.